-The first alternative envisages provisioning of the financing needs of the government through the domestic GS market, the international capital market, budget-support funds and financial assistance for the anti-crisis measures from international financial institutions, as well as withdrawal of funds for projects financing from the international financing institutions.
-Feature of this alternative is that most of the net financing within the domestic financing (GS with and without FX clause) is realized through treasury bonds with various maturities.
+The first alternative envisages provisioning of the financing needs of the government through the domestic GS market, the international capital market, budget-support funds and financial assistance for the anti-crisis measures from international financial institutions, as well as withdrawal of funds for project financing from the international financial institutions.
+Feature of this alternative is that most of the net financing within the domestic financing (GS with and without FX clause) is realized through government bonds with various maturities.
 Goal of this alternative is to maintain constant share of government securities with short-, medium- and long-term maturity and expand the maturity structure of the portfolio of longer-maturity government securities.
-At the same time, this alternative provides significant support to the Denarization Strategy, considering that it focuses on issuance of Denar government securities.
-The alternative excels, above all, in reducing the exposure to refinancing risk, mainly by reducing the share of the debt falling due within 1 year in relation to the total debt, as well as in increasing the ATM indicator.
-It is accompanied by the highest ATM on debt in domestic currency.
-In addition, interest rate risk is the lowest at this alternative.
-It is insignificantly costly option compared to the other alternatives, however, it is aimed at furthering the development of the government securities market and reducing the debt portfolio risks.
+At the same time, this alternative provides significant support to the Denarization Strategy, considering that it focuses on issuance of denar government securities.
+The alternative excels, above all, in reducing the exposure to refinancing risk, mainly by reducing the share of the debt falling due within 1 year in relation to the total debt, as well as by increasing the ATM indicator.
+The first alternative is accompanied by the highest ATM on debt in domestic currency, with the lowest interest rate risk.
+As regards costs, it is insignificantly costly option compared to the other alternatives, however, it is aimed at furthering the development of the government securities market and reducing the debt portfolio risks.